rosstimson/hashbangwallop.com/src/tdd-ansible.md

 # Test-Driven Ansible with Molecule
 ## Introduction

-*This is based on an old post I wrote back in 2017 which has been updated to be compatible with the latest versions of tools as of June 2020*
+**This is based on an old post I wrote back in 2017 which has been updated to be compatible with the latest versions of tools as of June 2020.
+I suspect attitudes towards testing within the Ansible community have changed since I originally wrote this.**

 As a Sys Admin type who likes to automate things I've learnt several configuration management tools over the years.
 The first one I learnt